ronnyerrmann/HiFLEx/README.md

 * Extra logging information for wavelength solution and drift of the wavelength solution
 * Improved measurement of the offset between emission line spectra and the wavelength solution
 * Bugfixing and improvement of parallelisation; optional excludition of steps to speed up
+* GUI to add/modify the automatically found orders

 ## Install instruction